Importance of the Person Specification

 The Executive you hire is going to play a key role in shaping the future success of the business, so you need to take your time and get it right.
 Bringing someone in who only lasts a short time reflects badly on the business in the eyes of prospective employees and makes hiring a second time more difficult.
 Don’t compromise just because it is becoming a hassle and the role needs filling, this will just cause you more problems later on.
 Make sure you properly analyse the pros and cons of each candidate, focusing on their abilities to do the job and their soft-skills as identified in the Person Specification.

-Treat the candidates with respect.
+Treat candidates with respect.
 These are senior food professionals who have taken time out to meet with you and may have travelled long-distances and booked holidays to attend the interview/s.
 Keep candidates up-to-date on the recruitment timeframe.
 If it is going to take 3-weeks before a decision is made, let them know.
 One of the major irritations of candidates engaging in the job application process is a lack of communication.
-Many companies will spend 2 hours interviewing the candidate, then fail to then invest 5 minutes sending them an update email.
+Many companies will spend 2 hours interviewing the candidate, then fail to invest 5 minutes sending an email with an update.

 As a line Manager or director, you spend a lot of time with your senior people, so you want to be able to get along with them.
-We recommend Food & Drink businesses invite prospective senior hires out for dinner with the senior management team, to see how the candidate behaves in a social setting.
+We recommend Food & Drink businesses invite prospective senior hires out for dinner with the senior team, to see how they behave in a social setting.
 A key reason a good hire works out is because they interact well and enjoy the company of their colleagues.
 When you have a meal and a drink with someone you can read what type of person they are and see how this matches up to how they came across in the interview.
-You can learn more about what their interests are outside of work, how they approach life both professionally and personally and if they share similar values and outlook to that of the existing team.
+A meeting in an informal or social setting will allow you to learn more about their interests outside of work, how they approach life both professionally and personally and if they share similar values and outlook to that of the existing team.

-When making a decision of who to offer a senior role to, have a healthy regard for gut instinct but also think about what the business needs from the hire, the process and how each candidate has performed.
-Also, don’t make the decision independently.
-If you go through the process advocated in this insight, the prospective candidate would have met the senior team at an interview and dinner.
+When making the decision of whom to offer a senior role, have a healthy regard for gut instinct but also think about what the business needs from the hire, the process and how each candidate has performed.
+Don’t procrastinate as good senior people are in demand and are unlikely to have other opportunities to explore.
+Also, don’t make the decision independently, if you go through the process advocated in this insight, the prospective candidate would have met the senior team at an interview and dinner.
 Tap into the thoughts of the senior team.
-What did they think of each candidate, who did they like, why did they like them, who could do the job, who is most likely to stay long-term, which candidates do they have reservations about.
-If the senior team can come to a consensus on who the outstanding candidate is, that is an ideal scenario but often difficult to achieve.
-Where there is a lack of consensus don’t procrastinate, make the decision on what the business needs over the next 2-5 years and make the job offer.
+What did they think of each candidate, who did they like, why did they like them, who could do the job, who is most likely to stay long-term, what are the reservations or concerns.

 Consider Using a Professional Recruiter

 Sometimes, Food & Drink businesses do not have the time or manpower to commit to such a meticulous executive search and recruitment process.
 This is where Food & Drink recruitment specialists can assist.
-At Food Careers we specialise in hiring professionals for mid-to-top-level positions within the Food & Drink Industry and are experienced in effectively handling the issues arising from recruiting executives at this level.
+At Food Careers we specialise in hiring professionals for mid-to-senior level appointments within the Food & Drink Industry and are experienced in effectively handling the issues arising from recruiting executives at this level.